US STOCKS-Wall Street closes higher as stimulus talks progress

 A spate of economic data mostly surprised to the upside, with ADP National Employment index blowing past analyst expectations and pending home sales surging to an all-time high.

+Of the 11 major sectors in the S&P 500, 10 ended the session in positive territory, with healthcare .SPXHC and financials .SPSY enjoying the largest percentage gains.

-Nikola Corp NKLA.O stock soared after Chief Executive Mark Russell said he was close to a deal with an energy partner and defended the company against a short-seller's fraud allegations.
+Nikola Corp NKLA.O stock soared by 14.5% after Chief Executive Mark Russell said he was close to a deal with an energy partner and defended the company against a short-seller's fraud allegations.

-Micron Technology Inc MU.O said it has not yet obtained new licenses needed to sell memory chips to China's Huawei Technologies Co Ltd [RIC:RIC:HWT.UL], sending its shares lower.
+Micron Technology Inc MU.O said it has not yet obtained new licenses needed to sell memory chips to China's Huawei Technologies Co Ltd [RIC:RIC:HWT.UL], sending its shares down 7.4%.

-Duke Energy Corp DUK.N stock jumped after the Wall Street Journal said the company had been approached by peer NextEra Energy Inc NEE.N regarding a possible takeover.
+Duke Energy Corp DUK.N jumped 7.5% after the Wall Street Journal said the company had been approached by peer NextEra Energy Inc NEE.N regarding a possible takeover.
+Shares of NextEra Energy fell 2.0%.

+Advancing issues outnumbered declining ones on the NYSE by a 1.20-to-1 ratio; on Nasdaq, a 1.06-to-1 ratio favored advancers.

+The S&P 500 posted 13 new 52-week highs and no new lows; the Nasdaq Composite recorded 63 new highs and 36 new lows.

 (Reporting by Stephen Culp; Editing by David Gregorio)